mit-rss/intro_to_linux/README.md

 Therefore, we expect correct use of upper and lower case in the commands and files in your submission.

-Notes: Make sure you are using the provided VM or an Debian or Ubuntu machine when doing question 4 or weird things might happen when it's graded.
+>Make sure you are using the provided Docker container or a Debian or Ubuntu machine when doing problem 4 or weird things might happen when it's graded.